-In addition, we have a highly diversified customer base comprising many of the largest global biopharmaceutical companies, as well as high-growth small- and mid-sized biopharmaceutical companies.
+In addition to serving an attractive customer base, we have a highly diversified customer base comprising many of the largest global biopharmaceutical companies, as well as the high-growth small- and mid-sized biopharmaceutical companies.
 For the Successor year ended December 31, 2015, we generated 55.7%, 29.3% and 15.0% of our net service revenue from small- and mid-sized biotechnology companies, mid-sized pharmaceutical companies and large pharmaceutical companies, respectively.
-For the Successor three months ended March 31, 2016 and the Successor year ended December 31, 2015, our largest customer accounted for 8.1% and 6.9% of our net service revenue, respectively, and our top 10 customers represented 39.5% and 39.9% of our net service revenue, respectively.
+For the Successor year ended December 31, 2015, our largest customer accounted for 6.9% of net service revenue and our top 10 customers represented 38.9% of net service revenue.

 Partner of Choice for Biopharmaceutical Customers.
-Based on our extensive operating history and therapeutic experience, we believe that we have established a reputation as a partner of choice to our core customer segment of small-and mid-sized biopharmaceutical companies.
+Based on our extensive operating history and therapeutic experience, we believe that we have established a reputation as a partner of choice to our core customer segment of small to mid-sized biopharmaceutical companies.
 Acting as incubators of pharmaceutical development, small- and mid-sized biopharmaceutical companies are responsible for a number of innovative drug candidates currently being developed to address unmet medical needs.
 Many of these drug candidates are being developed for niche and severe indications with relatively small patient populations, which require increasingly complex clinical trials.
 These biopharmaceutical customers, sometimes new to the clinical development process, seek to partner with us based on our differentiated approach and expertise to execute trials in a timely and efficient manner.
 The Avoca Group's 2011 Avoca Survey on Clinical Outsourcing Practices, a survey of over 100 biopharmaceutical companies, indicates that 48% of pharmaceutical companies with annual revenue over \$1.5 billion, 51% of biopharmaceutical companies with annual revenue between \$100 million and \$1.5 billion, and 64% of biopharmaceutical companies with annual revenue under \$100 million prefer medium-sized, full-service CROs, defined as the top 15 CROs by revenue excluding the top 5 CROs by revenue, based on service and outsourcing experience.
 Of this same group, only 40% of large pharmaceutical companies, 24% of mid-sized biopharmaceutical companies and 7% of small biopharmaceutical companies prefer large, full-service CROs, defined as the top 5 CROs by revenue.
-We do not believe that we are among the top 5 CROs by revenue based on publicly available information.
 We believe we are viewed as a strategic and trusted partner by these customers given our full-service approach, disciplined operating model and significant therapeutic expertise.
-As a result, our customers often grant us significant autonomy in executing clinical trials for their most valued asset expansion in 2004 and have since increased the breadth and depth of our international footprint significantly, with 47% of our clinical operations employees located outside of North America as of March 31, 2016.
-We now offer our services through a highly skilled staff of approximately 2,200 employees across 35 countries as of March 31, 2016.
+As a result, our customers often grant us significant autonomy in executing clinical trials for their most valued assets.

+Global Platform with Scalable Infrastructure.
+We believe that we are one of the leading late-stage CROs with the scale and therapeutic expertise necessary to effectively conduct global clinical trials.
+We began our disciplined international expansion in 2004 and have since increased the breadth and depth of our international footprint significantly, with 47% of our clinical operations employees located outside of North America as of December 31, 2015.
+We now offer our services through a highly skilled staff of over 2,000 employees across 35 countries as of December 31, 2015.
 As clinical trials become increasingly global, our platform provides our customers with broad access to diverse markets and patient populations, as well as local regulatory expertise and market knowledge, which can reduce the time and cost of these trials, while also helping to optimize the commercialization potential for new therapies.